shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Happy Go Lucky

 At level 7, natural luck comes to your aid.
 Whenever you or an ally rolls a 20 on a d20 or crits on an attack roll, you regain 1 spell point.
-Whenever an enemy creature rolls a 1 on a d20, you regain 1 spell point.
+Whenever an enemy creature rolls a 1 on a d20 or fumbles on an attack roll, you regain 1 spell point.

+### Good Fortune

+At level 11, your spells seem to be more effective.
+Whenever one of your Lucky Bending Tricks would have you roll dice, you may roll an additional die of that type.

 ### Plot Armor